 If you are thinking about buying a home, there is no time like the present.
 Buying a home is more affordable than renting in many areas, including Dallas, Miami, San Antonio, Detroit, Philadelphia, Tampa-St. Petersburg, Cleveland, Pittsburgh, and St. Louis, according to Reuters.
 Therefore, increasing numbers of people are expected to stop renting and buy a home.

 Furthermore, mortgage interest rates are expected to rise as the economy continues to prove.
-Rising rates, coupled with rising home prices, is causing many people to conclude that now a good time to buy a home, at least for the next year or so.
+Rising rates, coupled with rising home prices, is causing many people to conclude that now is a good time to buy a home, at least for the next year or so.

 Per Reuters on March 1, 2018, “Last week the average 30-year mortgage rate was 4.4 percent, according to mortgage finance agency Freddie Mac, compared to 3.9 percent late in 2017.
 On a $380,000 home, that lifts monthly payments by about $100.”